cafeibit/Hadoop-Spark-Data-Engineering/README.md

 * Ingesting is the first stage of Big Data processing<br>
 To get data from different sources and use tools like <b>Flume</b> and <b>Sqoop</b><br>
   * Flume and Sqoop are responsible for ingesting the data and transferring them to the Storage component, HDFS and <b>HBase</b>.
-Then, the data is distributed to a MapReduce framework like <b>Pig</b> and <b>Hive</b> to process and analyze the data, and the processing is done by parallel computing.
+Then, the data is distributed to a MapReduce framework like <b>Pig</b> and <b><a href="./Hive/README.md">Hive</a></b> to process and analyze the data, and the processing is done by parallel computing.
 After all that is done, tools like <b>Hue</b> are used to access the refined data.
    * Flume is a distributed service that collects, aggregates, and transfers Big Data to the storage system.
 Flume has a simple and flexible architecture based on streaming data flows and uses a simple extensible data model that allows for online analytic application.
    * Sqoop is an open-source product designed to transfer bulk data between relational database systems and Hadoop.
 Sqoop looks in the relational database and summarizes the schema.
 It then generates MapReduce code to import and export data as needed.
 Sqoop allows you to quickly develop any other MapReduce applications that use the records that Sqoop stored into HDFS.